partikelir/technocrat/readme.md

 * Blog entries set with beautiful, legible type
 * Portfolio items featuring big, bold full-width images

-Many WordPress themes provide for one or the other but few handle both types of content with elegance and simplicity.
-Portfolio items in Pendrell are not custom post types or anything fancy like that; simply post under the "Portfolio" category and format your portfolio items however you like.
+Many WordPress themes provide for one or the other but few handle both types of content with elegance, flexibility, and simplicity.

-**THIS THEME IS STILL UNDER DEVELOPMENT!**

 See Pendrell in action on my blog: http://synapticism.com

-## INSTALLATION
+## INSTALLATION & CONFIGURATION

 You must have Twenty Twelve installed before using Pendrell.
 Drop the 'pendrell' directory into /wp-content/themes/ and activate it via the WordPress admin interface.

 This theme has no options page; you will have to get your feet wet and modify the `functions-config-sample.php` file, renaming it to `functions-config.php`, if you wish to change any of the defaults.
 Most of these should be self-explanatory; read the comments for more direction.

-## RECOMMENDED PLUGINS

-Not quite dependencies but you will probably want to install these plugins to get the most out of Pendrell:
+The following plugins are not quite dependencies but you will probably want to install them to get the most out of Pendrell:

 * Crowd Favorite's WP-Post-Formats plugin: https://github.com/crowdfavorite/wp-post-formats
 * Regenerate Thumbnails: http://wordpress.org/extend/plugins/regenerate-thumbnails/

+## USING THE PORTFOLIO FEATURES

+Portfolio items in Pendrell are not custom post types or anything fancy like that; simply make a standard entry under the "Portfolio" category and format your portfolio items however you like.
+Advanced users can customize what category or categories are treated as portfolio items; just edit `functions-config.php` and modify the `$pendrell_portfolio_cats` variable to include the slugs of any categories you wish to use this feature with.
+Personally, I have a "Portfolio" parent category with two children, "Design" and "Photography"; all of these plus the "Creative" category are included as defaults in Pendrell.

+I happen to like using a mixture of `full-width`, `half-width`, and `third-width` image sizes and regularly feature several different images with each portfolio entry (e.g. a series of photographs, alternate cuts from the same design project, etc.).
+Layout is a snap: use the media uploader and insert images as "Full Width" (960px wide), "Half Width" (465px wide), or "Third Width" (300px wide).
+All three sizes come in two versions, either hard cropped or not.
+Generally speaking, you will want to double or triple up half- and third-width images and apply the `alignleft` style to all but the last in a couplet or triplet, which should be styled with `alignnone`.
+Managing this is a breeze in the media uploader.
+The idea here is to let full-width images sprawl and contain half- and third-width images within set boundaries for a nicer layout.
+If the images you are posting are approximately square you may wish to use the hard cropped versions, otherwise try to ensure that the heights of the images you are laying side by side are approximately the same.

+I recommend linking to attachment pages when posting images to your portfolio.
+The attachment pages in Pendrell are functional, offering EXIF data where available, a link to full-size source material, and thumbnail-based image navigation at the bottom.

+Portfolio items are not segregated from other content; your creative projects will appear alongside the rest of your blog entries and still look sharp with a sidebar and widgets.
+I highly recommend making judicious use of the `<--more-->` tag when posting portfolio items with many images (unless, of course, you'd like to have image-heavy posts co-exist with your regular blog entries).

 ## FEATURES